Information Technology Standards

 1.3 Evolution of Standard

 The growth in the number of specialized applications and servers required by departments is increasing dramatically.
-It is important that the College of William and Mary establish a fair and sustainable standard to ensure that the needs of departments and programs can be met in the future.
+It is important that W&M establish a fair and sustainable standard to ensure that the needs of departments and programs can be met in the future.
 This policy is a key component of planning for that future need.
 Additionally, the IT hosting option ensures that the operation of department-specific servers and applications are compliant with federal and state security guidelines and standards.

 Section 2.
 Description

 2.1 General Principles

 Information Technology will consult with departments and individuals to assist in determining the best hosting solution for projects and applications.
 Information Technology provides two levels of service.